-Vegas grounds Jets: 1,000-1 to win it all
+Vegas grounds Jets: 1,000-1 odds to win it all

-The NFL season kicks off this week with something special -- a historic Super Bowl long shot that has the potential to be a double-digit underdog against the Cleveland Browns.
+The NFL season kicks off this week with something special -- a potentially historic Super Bowl long shot that could be a double-digit underdog against the Cleveland Browns.

-The New York Jets are 1,000-1 to win the Super Bowl at the Westgate SuperBook in Las Vegas, odds that are practically unheard of.
+The New York Jets are 1,000-1 to win the Super Bowl at the Westgate SuperBook in Las Vegas, preseason odds that are longer than any ever seen before, according to some Vegas oddsmakers.

 Last year, the Browns and San Francisco 49ers started the season with the worst odds, but were only 200-1, a more standard number for the biggest long shots on the board in early September.